-- shadowing/observation: we will not give any credit for things you have observed other people doing except in the context of awareness of the role of a doctor within the healthcare team; for all other aspects of the statement, you must tell us about things you have done yourself - "work experience tourism": we expect you to have gained experiences within your own community and locality; we will not look favourably on experiences gained in other countries, especially where these involve unnecessary long-haul air-travel and taking away employment from local people; if you are required to spend long school/college vacations abroad for family reasons, please make this clear as a reason for having undertaken experiences overseas roles and responsibilities within your job description: if you write about things you have done as part of a paid job that is your main occupation (i.e. not a part-time job undertaken alongside full-time study), we will only give credit for things that go above and beyond the expectations of your role; for example, things you have introduced or improved on your own initiative that have benefited your customers/clients and/or colleagues a.
+shadowing/observation: we will not give any credit for things you have observed other people doing except in the context of awareness of the role of a doctor within the healthcare team (criterion a); for all other aspects of the statement, you must tell us about things you have done yourself

+- "work experience tourism": we expect you to have gained experiences within your own community and locality; we will not look favourably on experiences gained in other countries, especially where these involve unnecessary long-haul air-travel and taking away employment from local people; if you are required to spend long school/college vacations abroad for family reasons, please make this clear as a reason for having undertaken experiences overseas; you will not be given credit for any activities you have undertaken in other countries that would not be permitted in the UK (e.g. direct patient care while unqualified and underage, or unsupervised care of children or vulnerable adults) - roles and responsibilities within your job description: if you write about things you have done as part of a paid job that is your main occupation (i.e. not a part-time job undertaken alongside full-time study), we will only give credit for things that go above and beyond the expectations of your role; for example, things you have introduced or improved on your own initiative that have benefited your customers/clients and/or colleagues a.
 Awareness of the roles of a doctor within the healthcare team, community and society b.
 Ability to engage meaningfully with people who have some need of care, support and/or help